List of earthquakes in Japan: Earthquake measurement

 In Japan, the Shindo scale is commonly used to measure earthquakes by seismic intensity instead of magnitude.
-This is similar to the Modified Mercalli intensity scale used in the United States or the Liedu scale used in China, meaning that the scale measures the intensity of an earthquake at a given location instead of measuring the energy an earthquake releases at its epicenter (its magnitude) as the Richter scale does.
+This is similar to the Modified Mercalli intensity scale used in the United States, the Liedu scale used in China or the European Macroseismic Scale (EMS), meaning that the scale measures the intensity of an earthquake at a given location instead of measuring an energy source an earthquake releases at its epicenter (its magnitude) as the Richter scale does.

 Unlike other seismic intensity scales, which normally have twelve levels of intensity, shindo (震度) as used by the Japan Meteorological Agency is a unit with ten levels, ranging from shindo zero, a very light tremor, to shindo seven, a severe earthquake.
 Intermediate levels for earthquakes with shindo five and six are "weak" or "strong", according to the degree of destruction they cause.
 Earthquakes measured at shindo four and lower are considered to be weak to mild, while those measured at five and above can cause heavy damage to furniture, wall tiles, wooden houses, reinforced concrete buildings, roads, gas and water pipes.